dastrobu/angular-table-study/README.md

 fixed-left     | canvas    | fixed-right
 fixed-bottom-left | fixed-bottom | fixed-bottom-right

-The corners are only shown, if tow adjacent fixed areas are shown.
+The corners are only shown, if tow adjacent fixed areas are shown but can also be configured in detail.

 #### Implementation

 In general there is no concept of sticky positioning or one-direction fixed positioning in CSS.
-One has to choose from relative or fixed positioning the fixed parts and synchronize the other direction manually through code.
+One has to choose from relative, absolute or fixed positioning the fixed parts and synchronize the other direction manually through code.

 Pure CSS fixed positioning is only possible, if the table is scrollable in one direction only.
 In this case the fixed parts can be positioned outside the scrollable container.
-This is, however, not sufficient to implement a table, which can visualzie an arbitrary number of columns and rows.
+This is, however, not sufficient to implement a table, which can visualize an arbitrary number of columns and rows.
-In this case, CSS [sticky](https://www.w3schools.com/cssref/pr_class_position.asp) positioning is not event sufficient, apart from the problem, that IE does not support sticky positioning.
+In this case, CSS [sticky](https://www.w3schools.com/cssref/pr_class_position.asp) positioning is not even sufficient, apart from the problem, that IE does not support sticky positioning.

 ##### Positioning Strategy

 In general there are two options, to position fixed rows and columns.
-Either one positions the sections relative and updates the position when scrolling (along the axis) or one positions elements fixed and updates normal to the axis.
+Either one positions the sections relative and updates the position when scrolling (along the axis) or one positions elements absolute and updates normal to the axis.
 Since the problem is the same for fixed rows and columns, the term header shall be used in the following for brevity.

 In pseudo code one could write either: